interpals/we-want-you/README.md

-# We are hiring :smiley_cat:
+# We are hiring! :smiley_cat:

 # Senior React Developer $

-You must known:
+You must know:

 - React
 - Babel